glauberdmo/desafios/crawlers/README.md

 and uses /crawlers/ as root for the next steps

 ### 3.3 📲Creating a telegram bot<a id="BuildingApp_2"></a>
-First create a bot through telegram app talking with @botfather, if you don't know how to do that follow the [official documentation](https://core.telegram.org/bots#3-how-do-i-create-a-bot) you will need to make this step to get his token with telegram API
+Firstly, create a bot through the telegram app by talking to the @botfather, if you don't know how to do that please follow the [official documentation](https://core.telegram.org/bots#3-how-do-i-create-a-bot).</br>
+You will need to go through this step to get his token with telegram API

 ### 3.4 🐳 Running locally through Docker<a id="BuildingApp_3"></a>